-NOTE – Some finishes do not show straight line crack.
+NOTE — Some finishes do not show straight line crack.
 Some show small fine crack, and their examination with a magnifying glass may be desirable.
 If a test piece has very fine cracks initially, then end point may not be clear or may be missed.

+All dimensions in millimeters.

 FIG. 2 HINGED APPARATUS